-Company formation in Russia consists of several standard actions, such as drafting the articles of association, the specimen signatures and some other special forms provided bythe company registration office in Russia.
-Documents must be translated in Russian before submitted with the Russian Trade Register.
+Company formation in Russia consists of several standard actions, such as drafting the articles of association, the specimen signatures and some other special forms provided bythe Company Registration Office in Russia.
+The documents must be translated in Russian before submitted to the Russian Trade Register.

 We invite you to watch a short video about company registration in Russia:

 How can you open an LLC in Russia?

 Incorporating an OOO (limited liability company).
 The most popular form of business in Russia is the limited liability company (OOO-Obshchestvo s ogranichennoy otvetstvennostyu) established by maximum 50 shareholders, with a minimum share capital of RUB 10.000.
 If desired, half of the share capital must be paid at registration and the other half in maximum three months from the incorporation.
 The consent of the shareholders is not necessary when one of them wants to leave the entity.
 The general meeting of the Russian limited liability company takes the major decisions, while the daily decisions are taken by the general director and, in certain cases, by a board of directors and an executive committee may be appointed.